microsoft/landcover/README.md

 A last step is required to configure the _backend_ server with the demo models/data.

 Create and edit `web_tool/endpoints.mine.js`.
-Replace "localhost" with the address of your machine (or leave it alone it you are running locally), and choose the port you will use (defaults to 8080).
+Replace "localhost" with the address of your machine (or leave it alone if you are running locally), and choose the port you will use (defaults to 8080).
 Note: make sure this port is open to your machine if you are using a remote sever (e.g. with a DSVM on Azure, use the Networking tab to open port 8080).

 ```bash
 cp landcover/web_tool/endpoints.js landcover/web_tool/endpoints.mine.js